Akitu: Modern observances

 The modern observance of Akitu began in the 1960s during the Assyrian intellectual renaissance.
 Due to political oppression, however, the celebrations were largely private until the 1990s.
 It is interchangeably referred to as Akitu and Assyrian New Year, and unlike the historical festival it is only celebrated for one day, the first of April.

-Assyrians and Chaldeans continue to observe and celebrate Akitu with parades, picnics, and parties both in Iraq and in the diaspora.
+Assyrians continue to observe and celebrate Akitu with parades, picnics, and parties both in Iraq and in the diaspora.
 Those celebrating will wear traditional Assyrian clothing and poppies and use the greetings Reesh Shato Brikhto, Reesha D’Sheeta Brikhta or Akitu Breekha.
 Some people will dress up as ancient Assyrian royalty.
 Due to its modern alignment with April Fool's Day, the festival is often more lighthearted than its historical counterpart.

 One tradition, Deqna Nissan or "The Beard of April", involves Assyrian women gathering plants and flowers and fashioning them into a garland for a home's front door.
 Newer traditions have also arisen in diaspora communities.
 The Assyrian community in Yonkers, New York has a tradition of raising the Assyrian flag in front of City Hall on April 1.